Proposed Tariffs on Chinese Goods Has the Apparel Industry Scrambling

 “There is no place we can purchase hemp fabric.
 We can’t purchase it from Europe, Vietnam or the United States.
 Only China does what we purchase.
 There is no option,” he said.
 He could switch to another fabric, but hemp has been the company’s calling card ever since he started making hemp T-shirts in 1996.
 He now cuts and sews about 1,500 to 2,000 men’s and women’s T-shirts a week.

-Jungmann said he will have to restructure his prices and factor in this tariff increase, which goes into effect for all goods coming in after June 1.
+Jungmann said he will have to restructure his prices and factor in this additional tariff increase, which goes into effect for all goods coming in after June 1.
 “I am putting together my next line sheet as we speak.
 We had already built in the 10 percent tariff increase but not the 25 percent,” he said.

 The effect on the U.S. retail industry as well as clothing and shoe importers would be tremendous.
 “Our members are freaked out,” said Steve Lamar, the executive vice president of the American Apparel & Footwear Association, whose hundreds of members encompass some of the largest importers and manufacturers in the United States.
 They include VF Corp., PVH Corp., Ralph Lauren Corp., Perry Ellis International Inc. and Bloomingdale’s.